Dronax/cv-project/README.md

 # Installation

 1) Clone this repository on your folder
-2) Export cv.sql on your database
+2) Import cv.sql on your database
 3) Run command `composer install`
 3) Run the following commands:
 `cp .env.example .env`